 University of the Ozarks is committed to complete and timely compliance with The Jeanne Clery Disclosure of Campus Security Policy & Campus Crime Statistics Act.
-The Director of Public Safety is responsible for the preparation of the report each year in cooperation with local law enforcement agencies, the Office of Student Affairs, Campus Health Services, and the Title IX coordinator.
+The Director of Public Safety is responsible for the preparation of the report each year in cooperation with local law enforcement agencies, the Office of Student Affairs, Campus Health Services, and the Title IX Coordinator.
 Each department provides updated information on their educational efforts and programs to comply with the Act.

-An e-mail notification is sent each year to all faculty, staff and enrolled students informing them the report is available via the Ozarks web site (www.ozarks.edu).
+An e-mail notification is sent each year to all faculty, staff, current students, and Board of Trustees informing them the report is available via the Ozarks website (www.ozarks.edu).
+Prospective students and prospective employees can find a link to the report on our admissions webpage and human resource employment webpage respectively.
 Hardcopies are available for perspective employees, students, and other interested parties.
 All Crime statistical data is reported to the Department of Education annually, by October 1st.